svaditya/svaditya.github.io/_posts/2017-03-26-churn-prediction-for-preemptive-marketing.md

 There are basically 2 tables in the SQL server that I will be using for this experiment.

-1. The training data which contains multiple attributes for each of the customer
+1. The training data which contains multiple attributes for each of the customers

 2. The testing data which will be used to evaluate the models.
 We will choose the model which performs the best on this unseen test data

-We will be sing the training data to build a machine learning model.
+We will be using the training data to build a machine learning model.
 In other words the model will identify the underlying patterns in the data and help us to predict the potential churners in the testing data.

 About the Environment
 ---------------------

 The primary client of this experiment is RStudio, but I will be using the data residing in the SQL Server 2016 instance.
-I will be exptensively using the RevoScaleR package to create and manipulate the SQL server data as required.
+I will be exptensively using the [**RevoScaleR package**](https://msdn.microsoft.com/en-us/microsoft-r/scaler/scaler) to create and manipulate the
+SQL server data as required.
 Further, all the model building and scoring will be done on the SQL server.
 This will allow us to take advantage of the powerful hardware of the SQL Server rather than using the resources of the local machine.
 So we will create 2 compute contexts and switch between them as necessary.

+    # Define the connection string to connect to the SQL Server.
+Replace ??? with your info
     connection_string <- "Driver=SQL Server;
                             Server=??? ;
                             Database= ??? ;